 Are your processes infuriating your customers?

 What happens when processes don't take customer experience into account?
 Well, it's not good for business that's for sure!
-Read my latest post to learn why the basic lean principles "go see, ask why, show respect" are more important than ever.
+Learn why the basic lean principles "go see, ask why, show respect" are more important than ever.

 "Go see, ask why, show respect."
 The words of Toyota Chairman Fujio Cho are now famous as basic lean principles.